Jay-Wook/regulations/REGULATIONS.md

 - 6o) An approved third party MUST retime the run to the frame and Bowser pattern.
 - 6p) A qualifying leaderboard MUST be publically available in realtime.
 All times must be added once retiming is complete.
 - 6q) The number of finalist MUST be established prior to registration.
+- 6r) In the event a competitor cannot complete their LTA qualifier in the schedule timeframe, a second attempt MAY be awarded through the following process:
+    -6r1) The competitor MAY submit an appeal to the Orgizinizing Officials within 48 hours of the initial attempt.
+    -6r2) The Orgizining Officials MAY unanimously approves the appeal.
+(Note: Each appeal will be handled independently and fair.
+    -6r3) Other competitors with a submitted run, MUST NOT object to a second attempt within 24 hours of the approved appear.
+    -6r4) If all criteria stated above is met, the competitor MAY submit a second run.
+If May 20, 2025 has already passed, then the competitor will be given 72 hours or until June 2, 2025, which ever      occurs first.
+- Final qualifying leaderbord MUST be verified on May 21, 2025.
+- Appeals MAY be submitted until June 1, 2025.
+- All final decisions MUST be in place by June 2, 2025.

 ## Article 7: LTA Finals